What is an Emoluments Attachment Order (“EAO”)?

 What can the employer do after receiving a copy of an EAO?

-- The EAO will be served on the employer and the employer:
+- The EAO will be served on the employer, after which the employer:

 - must treat the EAO as if it is a judgment against itself;